 While finding a job as a sonographer with no experience is not impossible, having a few months of on-the-job experience is a big plus to kickstart your career.

-One can acquire such experience by volunteering or engaging in community service programs at medical centers during the initial phase of the career.
+During the initial phase of a career, one can acquire such experience by volunteering or participating in community service programs at medical centers.

 Salary & Wages

-The profession of a diagnostic medical sonographer is pretty decent in terms of salary.
-In fact, it has an above-average starting salary.
+The profession of a diagnostic medical sonographer is pretty decent in salary.
+It has an above-average starting salary.

-The average salary of a diagnostic medical donographer in the United States stands at around $73,774 per annum.
-You can expect a minimum annual salary upwards of $50,000 as you start your career as a diagnostic medical sonographer.
+The average salary of a diagnostic medical sonographer in the United States is around $73,774 per annum.
+As you start your career, you can expect a minimum annual salary of $50,000.

 How & Where to Apply for the Job?

-Once you get the right education and training, you can go out and apply for the job of a diagnostic medical sonographer.
+Once you get the right education and training, you can apply for the diagnostic medical sonographer job.

-You can search for openings for the job role online on career websites like Monster and Indeed.
+You can search for job openings on career websites like Monster and Indeed.
 Alternatively, you can apply physically with the local hospitals, medical centers, diagnostic labs, and institutions.

-The job application would typically require you to produce your educational transcripts, experience certificates, and a few other documents.
-Further, you may be asked to perform probationary exercise before being confirmed into the job role.
+The job application typically requires you to produce your educational transcripts, experience certificates, and a few other documents.
+Further, you may be asked to perform a probationary exercise before being confirmed into the job role.

 Conclusion

-So, if the career path interests you and you fulfill the conditions as mentioned, you’ll be happy to know there are plenty of opportunities for you in this health career.
+So, if the career path interests you and you fulfill the conditions mentioned, you’ll be happy to know you have plenty of opportunities in this health career.